← All varieties

 Fruit

-Skin: The two sources give complementary but differing characterizations.
-Downing describes the skin as yellowish, shaded and indistinctly splashed and mottled with two shades of red, with few light gray dots.
-Beach gives a more detailed account: pale yellow, mottled with thin bright red on the shady side and washed with deeper red and narrowly streaked with deep carmine in the sun.
-Dots gray or russet, conspicuous about the cavity (Beach).
+Skin: Yellowish, shaded and indistinctly splashed and mottled with two shades of red, with few light gray dots (Downing).
+Pale yellow mottled with thin bright red on the shady side and washed with deeper red and narrowly streaked with deep carmine in the sun; dots gray or russet, conspicuous about the cavity (Beach).
+Yellow, striped and shaded with red, and covered with large brown dots (Elliott).
+Striped red on greenish yellow (Thomas).

 Season